bmaupin/test-civ5-scenario/docs/log.md

    1. One of the layers is bigger than the image.
 Select it and then select _Layer_ > _Crop to Selection_.
 Otherwise the exported image will exceed the image bounds.

+1. Remove full white layer and gradient layer with black circle

+   - I'm not sure what the full white layer is for

+   - The gradient layer with the black circle applies a gradient to the outer ring, which seems unnecesssary

+1. Add transparency to the background layer

+   I'm not sure if or why this is necesary, but doing this allowed the game to add the ring around the outside of the icon like it does for other civs

+   1. Select the background layer

+   1. Do a circle select

+   1. Inverse the selection

+   1. Press Delete to delete everything outside the selection

 1. Create a new layer group

+   💡 For a simpler solution, just do _Image_ > _Flatten Image_

    ⓘ For whatever reason, when exporting images as DDS, only the selected layer gets exported.
 This moves all the layers we want into a group so they can all be exported.